-When suburban Atlanta women come to our offices in Woodstock, Roswell, or Alpharetta for breast augmentation consultations, we often have a lengthy discussion about the incision choices for augmentation and also, whether or not to place the implant above or below the pectoralis major muscle.
+When women come to us for breast augmentation consultations at our Atlanta and Alpharetta offices, we often have a lengthy discussion about the incision choices for augmentation and also, whether or not to place the implant above or below the pectoralis major muscle.
 Today’s blog is designed as an introduction to how we approach these questions and to help you as you approach your consultation.

 Which incision is best for breast augmentation?

 In choosing an incision for augmentation we have to balance a few factors.
 Among them are cosmesis/visibility, ability to physically get the implant in, and risk to surrounding structures, namely the breast.
+If you plan to combine your augmentation with a breast lift, that will affect the incision location as well.
 Let’s look at each incision type individually.

 How do we choose which one to recommend?
 We ask what you would like and have a discussion on which approach is best for you.
 We look at your body habitus, the size implant we are leaning towards, your health, and so on before recommending one or another approach.
 But we always make sure you are comfortable with whichever approach we choose and why we choose it.
 You can see some of our real patients’ results in our breast augmentation before-and-after photos.

 Is it better to get breast implants over or under the muscle?

 We can place the implant either in front of or behind the pectoralis major muscle.
 The decision to go in front or behind the muscle is a complex one.
 It depends on how muscular you are, how big the implant is, and how much breast tissue you have.
 There is a balance that can be struck between potential visibility of the implant and excess motion from the pectoralis muscle.
 This is the discussion you should have and one you should consider when approaching the topic with your plastic surgeon.